DCSIL-summer-course/react-firebase/Readme.md

 export default function messageReducer(state=[], action){
 ```

-Your app should now be writing data to your Firebase server and reading from it!!!!!
+Your app should now be writing data to your Firebase server and reading from it!!!!! **When you first complete the above step you will have zero messages on Firebase, create a few messages to test out your app**.

 ## Deploying your application to Firebase